zhaolingshan/tp/docs/UserGuide.md

 * Important information will be shown in a box:
 <div markdown="span" class="alert alert-info">
-⚠️ You can only add, edit or delete modules after starting a particular semester.
+:warning: You can only add, edit or delete modules after starting a particular semester.
 </div>

 To edit a Semester (e.g. Y2S1):